eryar/PipeCAD/docs/en/development/api.md

 Remember that PipeCAD can give you full technical support only for products over which it has control.
 We cannot guarantee to solve problems caused by software which you have written yourself.

 # Object Type Details
+In order to distinguish from Qt, all property and methods name of PipeCAD start with a capital letter.

 ## Position
 Position point in 3D space.